David Abrams Portfolio Entering 2026: A High-Conviction Stake in Loar Holdings

 Conclusion

-David Abrams’ Q2 2025 SEC 13F report shows a portfolio that is rare in today’s hedge fund industry: deeply concentrated, patient, and conviction-driven.
+David Abrams’ Q4 2025 SEC 13F filing shows a portfolio that is rare in today’s hedge fund industry: deeply concentrated, patient, and conviction-driven.
 His defining bet on Loar Holdings highlights his ability to make bold choices supported by strong fundamental economics.

-Other top holdings such as Lithia, Asbury, Alphabet, Meta, and Coupang give exposure to the auto retail segment, consumer discretionary, cloud services, and digital advertising, offering balance across industries while maintaining focus.
+Other top holdings such as Lithia, Asbury, Alphabet, and Somnigroup give exposure to the auto retail segment, consumer discretionary, cloud services, and digital advertising, offering balance across industries while maintaining focus.

 By combining qualitative analysis, market discipline, and conviction, Abrams has proven that patient and concentrated investing can deliver outperformance.
 For investors and investment analysts studying his moves, the lesson is clear: in an era of over-diversification, focus and discipline remain Abrams’ competitive edge.